Midlothian, Maryland

 Midlothian is an unincorporated community and census-designated place (CDP) in Allegany County, Maryland, United States; at one time it was called Midlothian Junction.
 As of the 2010 census it had a population of 320.
 Its ZIP code is 21543.

 Midlothian is located 2 mi southwest of Frostburg and is adjacent to Exit 33 of Interstate 68.
 The community sits along the eastern base of Big Savage Mountain.

+Also known as Midlothian Junction, it has a population of 320 in 2010.
+It was primarily settled by Scotch immigrants, and named after a region near Edinburgh.